nirajan-manandhar/ArduinoSonar/README.md

 Making a Sonar system, controlled with an Arduino

 Components:
--Arduino Uno
+1. Arduino Uno
--Ultrasonic Sensor (Ultrasonic Sensor HC-SR04) -Stepper Motor (28BYJ-48)
+2. Ultrasonic Sensor (Ultrasonic Sensor HC-SR04)
+3. Stepper Motor (28BYJ-48)

 There are two files.
 One Processing file, and one Arudino file.
 They communicate through serial communication.